 - Data transmission across projects after project protection is enabled

-If project protection is enabled for your project but you want to transmit data to another project, set the target project as a trusted project so data transmission to that project is allowed.
+If project protection is enabled for your project but you want to transmit data to another project, set the project to which data transmits as a trusted project so data transmission to that project is allowed.
 If multiple projects are set as trusted projects for each other, they form a trusted project group.
-Data can be transmitted within the project group but cannot go outside.You can run the following commands to manage trusted projects:
+Data can be transmitted within the project group but cannot go outside.Commands to manage trusted projects:

 list trustedprojects; -- List all trusted projects added to the current project. add trustedproject <projectname>; -- Add a trusted project to the current project. remove trustedproject <projectname>; -- Remove a trusted project from the current project.